amandeepmittal/nightowl/README.md

 ## Features

 - **One-click keep-awake** - one menu bar toggle holds a system sleep assertion until you release it
-- **Awake modes** - Indefinite, Until 8 AM, For 1 / 4 / 8 / 12 hours, or custom release time
+- **Awake modes** - Indefinite, Until next 8:00 AM, For 1 / 4 / 8 / 12 hours, or custom release time
-- **Keep display awake too** - optional second assertion that also blocks display sleep (off by default)
+- **Keep display awake too** - optional second assertion that also blocks display sleep, preventing the lock screen that would otherwise engage when the display turns off
+- **Active-state icon** - the menu bar icon tints your accent color while a session is running, so you can tell at a glance without opening the popover
+- **Expiry notification** - a system notification is posted when a timed session ends, so you know the keep-awake window has closed
+- **Persistent defaults** - Settings lets you pick the default mode (including custom hours/minutes) and whether Keep display awake too starts on; stored in `UserDefaults` and applied at launch
+- **Sleep/wake aware** - if macOS sleeps for any reason the assertion can't block, NightOwl re-anchors or releases the session to wall-clock time when it wakes
-- **Smart warnings** - flags battery, lid-closed, auto-logout, and screen-lock conditions; each links to System Settings
+- **Smart warnings** - flags battery, lid-closed, auto-logout, and screen-lock conditions; each links to System Settings; re-checked every time the popover opens
-- **Device-aware** - battery and clamshell warnings only on MacBooks; hidden on desktops
+- **Device-aware** - battery and clamshell warnings only on MacBooks; UPS-attached desktops are correctly classified as desktops
 - **Status line** - session start, scheduled release, and time remaining
 - **Launch at login** - `SMAppService` toggle in Settings
 - **No dock icon** - menu bar only (`NSStatusItem` with `.accessory` activation policy)